AutoResearch/autora-experimentalist-sampler-uncertainty-sampler/README.md

 # AutoRA Uncertainty Experimentalist

 The uncertainty experimentalist identifies experimental conditions $\vec{x}' \in X'$ with respect model uncertainty.
-Within the uncertainty sampler, there are three methods to determine uncertainty:
+Within the uncertainty experimentalist, there are three methods to determine uncertainty:

 ## Least Confident
 $$